 Certain services are not within the scope of this bug bounty program.
 If a service is not expressly identified as within scope, you should assume it is out of scope.
-If you require further clarification on what services are within the scope of this bug bounty program, you should contact firstname.lastname@example.org beginning any investigation.
+If you require further clarification on what services are within the scope of this bug bounty program, you should indicate any questions you have on the Bug Bounty Submission form.
 Services that are not within the scope of this bug bounty program include, but are not limited to:

 - Social media accounts run by Fair